Publishing systems

 Phase I: Research

-Choose your subject matter, identify your audiences, and do background research.
+Choose your site, identify your audiences, and do background research.

 Phase II: Initial design and concept refinement